 Kin Hong Seafood Festival 2017 - For the entire month of September, there will be over 100 restaurants, hotels and caterers are participating by providing certified sustainable seafood on their menus.
 That means seafood that is caught or raised via aquaculture in ways that can continue for generations, and which are not damaging to the environment in the way they are brought to market.
 Ask the restaurants you dine at if they know where their seafood comes from, and if it is sustainable.
 If they don't know, or don't have it, just your questions will be a signal to them that the community is interested in purchasing sustainable seafood products, which can make a world of difference for the ocean!

 "Valuing Plastic - the Business Case for Measuring, Managing and Disclosing Plastic Use in the Consumer Goods Industry".
 This report was a world-first, and was launched in cooperation with our Plastic Disclosure Project (PDP), Trucost and United Nations Environment Programme (UNEP) at the U.N.
 Environmental Assembly in Nairobi on June 23rd.
 The report identifies some of the risks and opportunities to brands associated with plastic use.
 It articulates the business case for measuring, managing and disclosing plastic use, underlined by the new research which identifies $75 billion of annual natural capital costs of plastic use by the consumer goods sector, with estimated yearly costs to the ocean at US$13bn.
 You can download the full report here.

-Our "Real Junk" junk trips - great educational day-out opportunities with mini-expeditions in Hong Kong waters to examine marine pollution first-hand.
-This is a perfect unique trip to educate children, corporates and other groups on Hong Kong's biodiversity, threats, and ocean protection, with a focus on plastic pollution and the solutions that companies, governments and civil society can play in bringing about improvements.
-We are proud to also be collaborating with the Hong Kong Maritime Museum for a tour of their facility before or after the educational junk trip.
+Our "Educational Junk" junk trips - great educational day-out opportunities with mini-expeditions in Hong Kong waters to examine marine pollution first-hand.
+This is a perfect unique trip to educate employees, colleagues, students and other groups on Hong Kong's biodiversity, threats, and ocean protection, with a focus on plastic pollution and the solutions that companies, governments and civil society can play in bringing about improvements.
+We are proud to also be collaborating with the Hong Kong Maritime Museum for an optional tour of their facility before or after the educational junk trip.